CitizenLabDotCo/documentation/docs/intro-citizenlab.md

 [CitizenLab](https://www.citizenlab.co) is a **digital democracy platform that facilitates community participation and co-creation**.
 Participants can post ideas, contribute to discussion, or choose to vote and prioritize community projects.
 Whether it’s through a poll, a participatory budget, or idea collection, the CitizenLab platform offers multiple ways to make your community participatie.
 During the projects, you easily follow up on its progress and the input you receive.
 In the end, you can use the input from your community to shape your policies, increase legitimacy, and gain trust.

 ##### About CitizenLab
-CitizenLab, a social impact scale-up with its HQ in Brussels, aims to make public decision-making more participatory, inclusive, and responsive.
-The platform is already being used by over 275+ governments and organizations around the world to engage, consult, and deliberate with their community members.
-Since it was founded in 2015, CitizenLab gave +750,000 citizens a direct voice in public decision-making and got recognized as 'Best Social Impact Startup in Europe'.
+CitizenLab is a social impact scale-up with its HQ in Brussels.
+We aim to make public decision-making more participatory, inclusive, and responsive.
+300+ governments and organizations around the world use CitizenLab to engage, consult, and deliberate with their community members.
+Since it was founded in 2015, CitizenLab gave 1M+ citizens a direct voice in public decision-making and got recognized as 'Best Social Impact Startup in Europe'.

 <a href="https://youtu.be/LRPvKS83ilA" target="_blank"><img src="https://global-uploads.webflow.com/5a3bf6310252f900015dae82/60521419e42ae85cb25b1918_thumbnail%20mission%20video-p-2000.jpeg"
 alt="Video - Our mission at CitizenLab" width="560" height="315" border="10" /></a>